 - I would have missed the camaraderie I enjoyed with my closest friends as we all worked together to set up the venue the morning of the ceremony.

-- Without the photographer shooting details, I would have missed seeing my mom and mother-in-laws hands as each helped zip and button up my dress (I don’t have eyes in the back of my head.)
+- Without a friend capturing video, I would have missed seeing my mom and mother-in-laws hands as each helped zip and button up my dress (I don’t have eyes in the back of my head.)

 - I would have missed the opportunity to pass my burlap onto another mountain bride, who was on a super tight budget.
 I met her through blogging, offered to mail her my burlap and pine cones, and forged a friendship that we both enjoy to this day!

-You see, for my family and me, we saw the wedding as a community celebration, one which we all took part; we all contributed.
+For my family and me, we saw the wedding as a community celebration, one which we all took part.
+We all contributed.
 For us, the details were important; they brought us together in a single goal.
 We were able to strengthen our bond through the details.

 Now of course not every bride, couple or family will feel this way.
 Details aren’t for everyone, and that’s OK.
 There really is no one-size-fits-all wedding model, whether plain or full of details.